-- a) A short first year critical review paper;
+- a) A short, critical review paper (the First Year Paper);

 - b) A Master's thesis;

 - c) A Platform Paper, which serves as the basis for the Qualifying Exam;

 - d) A Qualifying Examination; and

 - e) The PhD dissertation.

 This Manual contains information on each of the above, in section V and section VI.
 Appendix A lists the department's deadlines for timely completion of the requirements.